tdsone/protein-bigrams/README.md

 ## Usage

 1. Install all requirements
-2. Donwload the dataset using the `download_dataset.py` script (approx. 6.8GB download and XXGB unzipped).
+2. Download the dataset using the `download_dataset.py` script (approx. 6.8GB download and XXGB unzipped).
 For convenience, use `tmux` to run the script in the background.
 3. Run `main.py` to train the model and generate sequences

 Additionally, the notebook visulizes the computed bigram statistics.